jonatanSousa/image-resizer/README.md

 One should use 🐳 Docker compose to setup & install the project,please kindly follow the instructions: https://docs.docker.com/compose/install/

-At this point i assume you have docker & running on your machine
+after having docker & running on your machine execute:

 ```
 docker compose up --build